Mofan-coding/data-analysis/README.md

 # Decisions Analytics Project Title
-I want to Retrieve data of comments and discussions toward coffee from twitter.
-I want to derive some insights from these comments to help coffee industry launch new product and improve market strategy.
+I want to retrieve data (through web scraping) from IMDB (film resource database).Try to figure out the inner connection between the movie length,categogy.etc , find some insights and get a better understanding of the film industry.

 # Industry Question
 These are the questions that I want to investigate

-1. Regression analysis project
-Use web Scraping to retrieve data from IMDB (The world's largest film resource database).
-Clean data and try to figure out the inner connection between the movie length, category, and voting rate, etc.

-2. Text analysis project
-Retrieve data of comments and discussions toward coffee rom twitter.
-Clean data and construct word cloud to derive some insights from these comments.
-Like what the most frequently used word when talking about coffee?

-3. Stock data analysis and make some predictions towards its trends Use API to get instant stock data and price information.
-Process these data to analysis the price trend, and figure out a certain algorism to make some predictions.
+1. What kind of category of movies get higher rate?
+2. If there's some connection between the length of movies and rating score?
+3. What factors will affect the movie box office？